 While Ohio law is very specific about how students are identified, there is no requirement to provide service for our identified gifted students at this time.

 During the elementary years, Lakota administers tests to all students across various grades.
-The Terra Nova and InView tests are national tests used to assess achievement and ability.
+The Terra Nova, MAP and InView tests are national tests used to assess achievement and ability.
 The results from tests are used for a variety of reasons: